shmiko/shmiko.github.io/_posts/2016-04-06-angularjs-wikipedia.md

     </div>
   </div>
 ```
-The last final step is to include the wikipedia css and js file in your index.hlml.
+The final step is to include the wikipedia css and js file in your index.hlml.

 The result will look something like this if you choose to search for **javascript**.
 ![Image of Wikipedia Result](../../../../img/wiki_results.jpg)